Are Taxes And Cash Flow Your Biggest Worries in 2018?

-It’s common for small business owners to have some worry about the future.
+It’s common for small business owners to worry about the future.
 But luckily you can take some decisive actions to be better prepared this year.
 To sum it all up the most frequent worries for small business owners in 2018 are definitely taxes and cash flow.

-Andrew Rogerson serves business and franchise owners, as well as those looking to purchase a business or franchise throughout Southern California and Northern California including areas like San Diego and Orange Counties, the Los Angeles metro area, the California Central Valley, San Francisco Bay Area, Sacramento County, Coastal California, and Sierra Nevada.
+Andrew Rogerson serves business and franchise owners, as well as those looking to purchase a business or franchise throughout Southern California and Northern California including areas like San Diego and Orange Counties, the Los Angeles metro area, the California Central Valley, San Francisco Bay Area, Sacramento County, Coastal California, and the Sierra Nevada.
 He’s an expert in dealing with taxes and cash flow problems and questions.

 If you have questions about business opportunities in and around Sacramento, Andrew can help answer your questions.
 Take some time to speak with Andrew about business transactions or visit our website.
 Contact Andrew via email or call him at (916) 570-2674.